sunnysideup/silverstripe-perfect_cms_images/README.md

 # Important Note for those using Hash Path module

 If you are using the Hash Path module then a hash path will be added to all links created by the Perfect CMS Images module.
-To ensure that your images will be displayed add the following to and htaccess file in the Assets folder.
+To ensure that your images will be displayed add the following to an htaccess file in the Assets folder.

 ```php
     <IfModule mod_rewrite.c>